What to Expect Before Donating Blood

 - Eat well, focus on iron-rich foods like spinach, lentils, beans, eggs, or lean meats.

 Why?
-You’ll feel better during and after donation, and you’re much less likely to get dizzy or faint.
+You will feel better during and after donation, and you are much less likely to get dizzy or faint.

 4. What to Eat Before You Donate